A diverticulitis diet is something your doctor might recommend as part of a treatment plan for a mild case of acute diverticulitis.

 A diverticulitis diet starts with only clear liquids for a few days.
 Examples of beverages allowed on a clear liquid diet include:

-- Fruit juices without pulp, such as apple or grape juice
+- Fruit juices without pulp, such as apple juice

 - Ice chips